lucyycc/Traditional_LexCHI/README.md

 PCIbex implementation of Traditional Mandarin LexCHI materials adapted from Wen et al. (2024)

-Script to implement the LexTALE test (Lemhöfer & Broersma, 2012) in Ibex using PennController
+Script to implement the LexTALE test (Lemhöfer & Broersma, 2012) in PCIbex using PennController

 Author of original text-based English script: Mieke Slim